cwfietz/freeCodeCamp/learn/responsive-web-design/applied-visual-design/00_Applied Visual Design.md

     position: relative;
 }

+## Fixed position:
+a type of absolute positioning that locks an element relative to the browser window.
+Similar to absolute positioning, it's used with the CSS offset properties and also removes the element from the normal flow of the document.
+Other items no longer "realize" where it is positioned, which may require some layout adjustments elsewhere.

+One key difference between the fixed and absolute positions is that an element with a fixed position won't move when the user scrolls.

+e.g.
+#navbar {
+    position: fixed;
+    top: 0px;
+    left: 0px;
+    width: 100%;
+    background-color: #767676;
+}

 ## Pseudo-classes:
 A pseudo-class is a keyword that can be added to selectors, in order to select a specific state of the element.